Rafawastaken/Control_Led_Firebase/README.md

-# Control an Output Device with Firebase
+# Firebase-Controlled Output Device

-These project consists in controling an output device (led, relay, etc...) using firebase so it can be controled over the internet.
+This project enables the remote control of an output device, such as an LED or relay, utilizing Firebase for internet-based control.

-## How does it work
+## How It Works

-Firstly we have a simple webapp  with 2 buttons which update the value of the LED in the database.
-Then we have a python script in a infinite loop to check for the state of LED, and to send it to the controller.
+The system comprises a straightforward web application with two buttons that update the LED value in the Firebase database.
+Additionally, there's a Python script running in an infinite loop to monitor the LED state and transmit it to the controller.

-## How to use
+## Usage

-1. Need to have a firebase account - firebase.google.com
+1. Create a Firebase account at [firebase.google.com](https://firebase.google.com).
-2. Create an RealTime Database
+2. Establish a RealTime Database within Firebase.
-3. Download or Clone this repo.
+3. Download or clone this repository.
-4. Need to install the requirements.txt - python3 -m pip install -r requirements.txt
+4. Install the required dependencies using the command: `python3 -m pip install -r requirements.txt`
-5. Change placeholders in website/app.js and server-side-control/run.py for your api data
+5. Update the placeholders in `website/app.js` and `server-side-control/run.py` with your Firebase API data.
-6. Change the port to the port of your device in server-side-control/run.py
+6. Adjust the port in `server-side-control/run.py` to match your device's port.

-## How it can be improved

-Even though functional it's not the most efficent project, it has some features that can be upgraded, to name a few:
+## Potential Improvements

+While the project is functional, there are opportunities for enhancement, including:

-1. Instead of always comunicating with the controller at every check, only comunicate when the firebase LED status change.
+1. Implementing communication with the controller only when the Firebase LED status changes, instead of every check.
-2. Create a filed in the database with the feedback - These field would be updated after the arduino INPUT actually updates.
-The button would only toggle after the Feedback matches the current status.
+2. Introducing a database field for feedback, updating it only after the Arduino INPUT changes.
+The button would toggle only when the feedback matches the current status.

-Project by: @rafawastaken
+**Project by: @rafawastaken**